LanevaCobb/PucciMatchingGame/README.md

   - Clear the board by matching all of the cards to win the game.
 A timer will start as soon as the game loads

   # An Added Bonus:
   You will receive stars based on the number of moves it took you to match all the cards.
 The fewer moves, the more stars!!!
+A move counts for each pair you try to match.

     - 	3 stars - is the  highest ratings as it took you less than 12 moves to clear the board.